klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/caution.md

 So you have to check how various types of Klaytn transaction are converted as Ethereum transaction because during converting process some fields are omitted or added with zero or dummy values.
 That means Some important information(in terms of Klaytn) will be lost during converting.

+Please note that we define EthereumLegacyTransaction in this document as the Ethereum transaction format before [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718).

 When you try to query Klaytn transactions via eth namespace JSON-RPC apis, Klaytn transactions will be return as Ethereum Legacy Transaction type.